Djelloul007/cypress_using_xpath_and_cucumber/README.md

 - add logintest.js file to ./cypress/integration/logintest/logintest

 ## to run this example

 - Clone the repo or Download
 - run "npm install"
-- run "npx cypress open"
+- run "npx cypress open" or "npx cypress run"

 have fun
 best regard